cultpenguin/sippi-all/doc/Algorithms/chapGenesim/mps_genesim.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For a 3D TI make sure the order matters in the last dimensions (allow performing 2D cosimulation with conditional data in the third dimension)
+For a 3D TI make sure the order matters in the last dimensions (allow performing 2D co-simulation with conditional data in the third dimension)

 debug mode
 ^^^^^^^^^^